Let’s not kill the planet

 Ride an Äike = Save a life

-According to the World Health Organisation – air pollution is directly responsible for an estimated 6.5 million deaths annually.
-In France alone, poor air quality has been associated with 55 000 premature deaths annually, with road transport being the main culprit.
-That should already be a good enough reason to reconsider your actions, but let us elaborate further.
+According to the World Health Organisation, – air pollution is directly responsible for an estimated 6.5 million deaths annually.
+In France alone, poor air quality has been associated with 55 000 premature deaths every year, with road transport being the main culprit.

 The 21st-century human is often deemed the most stressed-out human to ever exist.
 Constant city noise, intrusive neon lights, and air pollution are definitely contributing factors to this phenomenon.